Mitchelldscott/cargo-workspace-demo/README.md

 cargo fmt
 ```

-Check if code is formatted properly:
+Check if the code is formatted properly:

 ```bash
 cargo fmt -- --check